ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 .. code-block:: bash

+  make clean -C docs/docsite
   python tests/sanity.py docs-build
   python tests/sanity.py rstcheck

-Unfortunately, leftover rST-files from previous document-generating can occasionally confuse these tests.
-It is therefore safest to run them on a clean copy of the repository, which is the purpose of ``make clean``.
-If you type these three lines one at a time and manually check the success of each, you do not need the ``&&``.
+It is recommended to run tests on a clean copy of the repository, which is the purpose of the ``make clean`` command.

 Joining the documentation working group
 =======================================